-Along the way, I will also include discussions to help you decide the approach to take when many alternatives are available.
+Along the way, I will also include discussions to help you decide the approach among the many alternatives.

 How Difficult is Web Page Creation?
-Difficult comes in two flavors.
-First is the technical difficulty/complexity of the task.
-Second is the broadness of knowledge required to perform the task.
-For example, learning Japanese is not terribly difficult; but, the student must have instant recall of about 2500 words and many gramatic usage patterns to be effective.
-Thus, Japanese is quite broad, but not terribly deep in the sense that mathmatics, or C Programming are.
+Difficult comes in two flavours.
+First is the technical complexity of the task.
+Second is the broadness of knowledge required for the task.
+Learning Japanese is not terribly difficult; but, there sure is a lot of it!
+Thus, Japanese is quite broad, but not terribly complex.
 Creating Web pages is broad but not deep.
 It is at the extreme "easy" end of the programming spectrum.
-It is really more of a "tagging language" than a programming language.
-But some sequential awareness of "how things happen" is needed, much like programming.
+It is really more of a "tagging language" than a programming language; but, there are some similarities to programming.

-Getting Started: Getting started is easy and not very expensive if you already have a computer.
-You can create and display web pages without any special software at all; but, I will show you inexpensive software that will make the job easier.
-Also, it will be easy for you to view your web pages on your own computer even before you have web space (i.e. you can view web pages right off your own hard drive, using your Safari, or Camino browser).
+Getting Started: Learning html is not very difficult but it is a "hands on learning experience".
+You MUST try the examples on your computer as you are learning; or the commands will not 'sink into your head'.
+Getting started is easy & not very expensive if you already have a computer.
+You can create & display web pages without any special software at all; but, I will show you inexpensive software that will make the job easier.
+Also, it will be easy for you to view your web pages on your own computer even before you have web space (i.e. you can view web pages right off your own hard drive, using your Safari, or FireFox).
+Once you get an understanding of basic HTML page creation language, do an Internet search of "Search Engine Optimization (or SEO)" so you know how to create a web page that someone can actually find on the Internet.
+This consideration forces additional requirements on you, for example you MUST have decent and complete meta data up in the header of your web page.
+You should use the H1 Big Header tag exactly once on a web page ...
+These thngs are important if you want search engines to actually find and display your web page where other people can find it.

-Learning HTML the programming language of Web Pages: I recommend you buy a used copy of the book Learning HTML in 24 hours by Dick Oliver.
-You can find it on Amazon in "new and used" for a good price.
-You do not need the newest edition- an older one will be fine.
+Learning HTML the programming language of Web Pages: I recommend you buy a used copy of highly rated book on Learning HTML; but make sure it was printed within the last five years.
 Alternatively, the good people at W3 Schools have wonderful educational material for HTML and other computer languages.
-You can access it free off the internet.
+You can access it free using the internet.

 Recommended Software: I recommend you download/buy the following software for your Mac.
 All of it is available at reasonable cost either directly from Apple, or from other reputable software vendors.
-All four suppliers allow you a free trial period before purchase.
-The items listed below are what was used to create my website and they were downloaded from the links shown.
-In many cases, you can buy the same products directly from Apple "App Store" if you are more comfortable.
+Most suppliers allow you a free trial period before purchase.
+The items listed below are what I used to create my website and they were downloaded from internet links.
+In many cases, you can buy the same products directly from the Apple "App Store" which will provide added security against malware & virus attacks.

 Should I download all of the software at once?
 No!
 Don't do that!

-Start with Page Spinner.
+Start with CodeRunner.
 This is the one to build web pages.
-When you start adding photos, you will need Compositor or some other photo editing software.
-If your web page features lots of drawings, you may need Sketch.
-Below, I provide a description of the four main software products I recommend:
+When you start adding photos, you will need photo processing software because images off your phone will be either too big or too small.
+You may want to sharpen the images or turn them to B&W. If your web page features lots of drawings, you will need a tool for that.
+Below, I provide a description of the main software products I recommend, in the order of importance:

 There are many software tools available that can do any of the jobs listed above.
 If you have something you like, try it!
-The list above is just the combination of tools that I have found powerful and easy to use.
+The list above is just the combination of tools that I have found powerful, affordable and easy to use.

 What Web Server Service Should I Use?: There are many good web services available.
-The one that is good for you will depend on what you want to do and how much different services will charge for that.
+The one that is good for you will depend on what you want to do & how much various services will charge you.
 If you are reading this, you are connected to the Internet in some manner.
-The service that you use may have free (and limited) web hosting available to you (so go find out).
+Your existing web service (what you are using now) may have free (and limited) web hosting available to you (so go find out).
 Below, I discuss some of the needs that you may have.

 What are Script Languages & How do they work?
 HTML, is the language of web pages.
 It is able to create web pages with text, photos and links to other web pages.
 It has little ability to accept user input, save user information to a data base, make "moving images" on the screen etc. If you want to do those kinds of things, a script language (such as Java Script or PHP) is used.
 With Java Script, the entire script is downloaded and executed on the "viewing person's" computer.
 As a result, it can do things pretty fast.
 Because it runs on the "viewer's computer" it is called a "host side script language".